 Here is a list of our top 5 cargo pants.
 The factors that influence these choices include the following –

 Outdoor Research is a Seattle-based company specializing in outdoor clothing.
-The Outdoor Research Ferrosi is reasonable priced (check out the latest rates here), and it is the best cargo pant available for year-round use.
+The Outdoor Research Ferrosi is reasonably priced (check out the latest rates here), and it is the best cargo pant available for year-round use.
 Here is a list of specifications of the pant –

-Made of 86% Nylon and 14% Spandex, this pant provides excellent breathability and moisture wicking capability.
+Made of 86% Nylon and 14% Spandex, this pant provides excellent breathability and moisture-wicking capability.
 The high Spandex percentage allows this pant to offer free movement, amazing comfort, and a great fit.

 Available in six colors, this pant offers a zippered pocket on the thigh, two front slash pockets, and two rear zippered back pockets.
 This pant is amazing for hiking, climbing, and scrambling.

 What we like about this pant is –

 - Low-Profile Waist Fits Under Harness

 - Ripstop Nylon fabric makes it highly abrasion-resistant.

 What we don’t like –